readevalprint/acme-dao/readme.md

 - [x] Write initial sanity tests
 - [x] Set up CI build process
 - [x] Flesh out high level interfaces
-- [ ] Make the permissions more granual and allow the transfering ow company ownership
+- [ ] Make the permissions more granular and allow the transfering of company ownership
 - [ ] Add checks that accepted tokens between Company and Employee are valid
 - [ ] Document standardized Company, Employee contract interface
 - [ ] Make simple js UI

+# Sponsores

+$YOUR_LOGO_HERE

+If you want to help this project and gain visibility to your own soon to be autonomously distributed company please sent me a message [@readevalprint](https://twitter.com/readevalprint/)

+Alternatively if there is a feature that you prioritized that is not on the roadmap, please make an issue and I will quote you a price.

 # Testing

-The easist way is to run with docker compose.
+The easiest way is to run with docker compose.
 It will mount the current directory so any changes will be reflected in the tests without having to rebuild the container image.

 ```
 docker-compose acme-dao test
 ```

 Or if you have the requirements installed on your host: